 You’ll need to wash the spinach leaves and remove any dirt in cold water.
 Then pat the leaves dry.

-Next, you’ll want to Blanche the leaves in boiling water for about a minute.
+Next, you’ll blanch the leaves in boiling water for about a minute.

-From there, you place them in a Ziploc freezer bag and remove all of the air from the bag.
+From there, you place them in a sealable freezer bag and remove all of the air from the bag.
 Then seal the bag and freeze.
-You should eat it within three months.
+You should eat it within 3 months.

 3. Can Your Spinach

 Canning spinach gives it a much more extended shelf-life.
-Plus, it doesn’t take up any extra freezer space either.
-If you have a canner, some canning experience, or a friend who has experience that is willing to help you, then you might want to consider canning your own spinach.
+Plus, it doesn’t take up any extra freezer space.
+If you have a canner, some canning experience, or a friend who has the experience that is willing to help you, then you might want to consider canning your own spinach.

-But if you want to use your spinach right away, check out our collection of 30 fresh spinach recipes.
+However, if you want to use your spinach right away, check out our collection of 34 fresh spinach recipes.